luanvo1998/Embedded-System-Project-1/README.md

 The project was made for ECE 231 - UMass Amherst in 2020

 Contributors:
-Luan Vo - luanvo@umass.edu
-Jeffrey Matheson - jmatheson@umass.edu
+Luan Vo - luanvo@umass.edu and Jeffrey Matheson - jmatheson@umass.edu